readthedocs/readthedocs.org/docs/user/guides/canonical-urls.rst

    site_url: https://<slug>.readthedocs.io/en/stable/

 Note that this will define the same canonical URL for all your branches and versions.
-According to MkDocs, defining site_url_ only affects the canonical URL of a website.
+According to MkDocs, defining site_url_ will only define the canonical URL of a website and does not affect the base URL of generated links, CSS, or Javascript files.

 .. note::